mspassov/assembl/README.md

 **Tech Stack:**
 - NextJS with vanilla CSS for styling
+- RESTful APIs
-- Grok AI for the LLM API connection (underlying model is OpenAI)
+- Groq API for the underlying LLM model (AI model is OpenAI)
 - Unsplash API for the recipe image
 - Google OAuth authentication
 - Deployed to Vercel